siran/writing/documents/Outreach/_old_attempts/longitudinal_delay_circular_bright_branch_em_fields.md

 \Delta\tau\approx33.4\ \mathrm{ns}.
 $$

-For an off-axis annular ring, replace $c$ by the local or aperture-averaged longitudinal transport factor obtained from the input-branch flux integral:
+For an off-axis annular ring, replace $c$ by the exact local or aperture-averaged longitudinal transport factor obtained from the flux integral:

 $$
 v_\Omega